-Sponsor: This exhibition is made possible through the generous support of The Hearst Foundation, Inc. The exhibition is also made possible by The Exhibition Circle of the National Gallery of Art.
-The exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.
+Sponsor: The exhibition was made possible by The Hearst Foundation, Inc., and by The Exhibition Circle of the National Gallery of Art.
+This exhibition was supported by an indemnity from the Federal Council on the Arts and the Humanities.

 Other Venues: The Frick Collection, New York, October 4, 2011–January 8, 2012